 Since the Corporation's ability to carry on its business is dependent upon its continued registration under applicable laws, the Corporation regularly reviews its policies, practices and procedures to ensure that they comply with current regulatory requirements and employees are routinely updated on relevant legal requirements.
 In addition, external legal advice is obtained, as required, to ensure that the Corporation is informed of new regulatory requirements that may be applicable.
-All of the Corporation's registrations are in good standing.
-SCP has retained National Bank Independent Network ("NBIN") under a written introducing/carrying broker agreement to provide certain record-keeping and operational services in respect of its client accounts which may include execution and settlement of securities transactions, custody of securities and cash balances, and extension of credit on margin transactions.
-The fees payable to NBIN as carrying broker are not considered material to the Corporation or NBIN.

 There are certain regulatory restrictions on the ownership and holding of shares of investment dealers and their parent companies.
-Notably, the direct or indirect ownership or holding of an interest in an investment dealer by the public is subject to approval by IIROC, other self-regulatory organizations, stock exchanges and certain securities commissions.
+Notably, the direct or indirect ownership or holding of an interest in an investment dealer by the public is subject to approval by the new SRO, other self-regulatory organizations, stock exchanges and certain securities commissions.
 See "Risk Factors" and "Capital Structure".